Flyguygx/sd-webui-panorama-tools/README.md

 12. Go back to the Panorama Tools tab.
 12. Under Inpainting, click "From Img2Img".
 14. Click the 🖼️ button to copy the camera settings used for the image.
-15. Click "From Output" under the panorama input to apply the inpainting image.
+15. Click "Apply Changes" under the panorama input to apply the inpainting image.
 16. Repeat from 5. for both poles.

 ### Inpainting in an external program